For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 More than 30 meters away, and you should be using a compound bow due to its quick firing and minimum draw weight requirements.

 For most compound bows, you can even adjust the draw weight from 5 lbs up to 70 lbs for the perfect shot.
-Just keep in mind you need 40 lbs minimum draw weight for a kill.

 What Type of Game is Popular for Bow Hunting in the United States?